MOA: Multi-Objective Alignment for Role-Playing Agents: Abstract

 \section{Abstract}

-Role-playing agents (RPAs) must simultaneously master many conflicting skills—following multi-turn instructions, exhibiting domain knowledge, and adopting a consistent linguistic style.
-Existing work either relies on supervised fine-tuning~(SFT) that over-fits surface cues and yields low diversity, or applies reinforcement learning~(RL) that fails to learn multiple dimensions for comprehensive RPA optimization.
+Role-playing agents (RPAs) require balancing multiple objectives, such as instruction following, persona consistency, and stylistic fidelity, which are not always perfectly aligned across different dimensions.
+While prior work has primarily relied on supervised fine-tuning or reinforcement learning with scalarized rewards, these approaches do not explicitly address the coordination of multiple reward dimensions during optimization.
 We present \textbf{MOA} (\textbf{M}ulti-\textbf{O}bjective \textbf{A}lignment), a reinforcement-learning framework that enables multi-dimensional, fine-grained rubric optimization for general RPAs.
 MOA introduces a novel multi-objective optimization strategy that trains simultaneously on multiple fine-grained rubrics to boost optimization performance.
-Besides, to address the issues of model output diversity and quality, we have also employed thought-augmented rollout with off-policy guidance.
-Extensive experiments on challenging benchmarks such as PersonaGym and RoleMRC show that MOA enables an 8B model to match or even outperform strong baselines such as GPT-4o and Claude across numerous dimensions.
-This demonstrates the great potential of MOA in building RPAs that can simultaneously meet the demands of role knowledge, persona style, diverse scenarios, and complex multi-turn conversations.
+Additionally, to improve both output diversity and generation quality, we employ thought-augmented rollouts with off-policy guidance.
+Experiments on PersonaGym and RoleMRC show that MOA consistently improves multi-dimensional role-playing performance over supervised and standard RL baselines.
+Under identical evaluation protocols, an 8B model trained with MOA reaches performance competitive with strong closed-source models across multiple evaluation dimensions.
+These results suggest that MOA provides a practical framework for training more capable general-purpose role-playing agents.